 This is a great treatment if you are pregnant or nursing and want exfoliation without the risk of harsh chemicals absorbing into the blood stream and potentially harming your baby.

 First, the aesthetician will cleanse and thoroughly dry your skin.
-Next, she’ll pull an area of your skin taut with one hand, and hold a sterile 10 gauge blade at a 45 degree angle in the other hand and use short, swift strokes to scrape off dead skin cells and peach fuzz.
+Next, she’ll pull an area of your skin taut with one hand, and hold a sterile blade at a 45 degree angle in the other hand and use short, swift strokes to scrape off dead skin cells and peach fuzz.
 Then an enzyme mask is applied to eat off any dead skin cells that still remain.
 From there a beautiful layer of anti-aging serums and sunscreen will be applied.
 Voila!
 Beautiful, smooth and flawless skin.
-You will say WOW!

-There are no side effects and zero downtime.
+Are There Immediate Side Effects: There are no side effects and zero downtime.
 After the treatment, your skin will be highly sensitive to sun exposure and may already look very pink but will be beautiful.
-Ensure post treatmentst to use a broad-spectrum sunscreen with SPF 30 or higher everyday to reduce the risk of hyperpigmentation.
+Ensure post treatment to use a broad-spectrum sunscreen with SPF 30 or higher everyday to reduce the risk of hyperpigmentation.

-Dermaplaning removes 21 days worth of dead skin cells, so it’s best to allow the skin to complete its rejuvenation cycle before your next treatment.
+*Dermaplaning removes 21 days worth of dead skin cells and vellus hair, so it’s best to allow the skin to complete its rejuvenation cycle before your next treatment.

 We’re stating the obvious, but don’t make any sudden movements while the aesthetician is scraping your face.

 If you have resilient skin, try coupling microdermabrasion and dermaplaning in the same session for incredible results.

 Many women are often concerned that shaving peach fuzz will make it grow back heavier and darker, but that’s just an old wives’ tale.
 Superficial vellus hair (that’s the science-y name for clear or white soft fine facial hair) will grow back at the same rate and with the same texture as it was before the treatment.